LEAD: Liberal Feature-based Distillation for Dense Retrieval: Introduction

 \section{Introduction}

-Recently, with the advent of large pre-trained language models~\cite{devlin2018bert,brown2020language,smith2022using}, dense retrieval \cite{DBLP:conf/emnlp/KarpukhinOMLWEC20,DBLP:conf/iclr/XiongXLTLBAO21,DBLP:journals/corr/abs-2210-11773} has become a popular topic for information retrieval, which aims to identify relevant contents from a large collection of passages.
+Recently, with the advent of large pre-trained language models~\cite{devlin2018bert,brown2020language,smith2022using, sun2019ernie20}, dense retrieval \cite{DBLP:conf/emnlp/KarpukhinOMLWEC20,DBLP:conf/iclr/XiongXLTLBAO21,DBLP:journals/corr/abs-2210-11773,ni2021large} has become a popular topic for information retrieval, which aims to identify relevant contents from a large collection of passages.
 Despite the great success of dense retrieval on benchmarks like MS MACRO~\cite{DBLP:conf/nips/NguyenRSGTMD16}, the inference efficiency is still left as a problem.
 Therefore, small and efficient models are welcomed in the practical scenarios of dense retrieval.

-Considering the trade-off between efficiency and effectiveness, researchers resort to knowledge distillation (KD) \cite{DBLP:journals/corr/HintonVD15,sanh2019distilbert,jiao2019tinybert}, which aims to transfer knowledge from a strong and large teacher model to a small yet efficient student model.
+Considering the trade-off between efficiency and effectiveness, researchers resort to knowledge distillation (KD) \cite{sanh2019distilbert,jiao2019tinybert, phuong2019towards, tang2020understanding}, which aims to transfer knowledge from a strong and large teacher model to a small yet efficient student model.
 Popular distillation methods involve response-based methods and feature-based methods.
 Response-based methods \cite{DBLP:journals/corr/HintonVD15, kim2018paraphrasing, mirzadeh2020improved} train the student model to predict the output of the teacher model, which is simple yet effective in different tasks.
-However, compared with feature-based methods, response-based methods ignore the intermediate signals of teachers, which are proven to be important in deep and thin neural network~\cite{DBLP:journals/corr/RomeroBKCGB14} and lead to lower upper limits than feature-based methods.
+For example, \cite{lin2022prod,DBLP:conf/sigir/ZengZV22,DBLP:journals/corr/abs-2205-09153} combine knowledge distillation with curriculum strategies to gradually improve the performance of the student model. \cite{DBLP:conf/emnlp/RenQLZSWWW21,DBLP:conf/iclr/ZhangGS0DC22} propose on-the-fly distillation, which allows for the simultaneous optimization of both the teacher and student models.
+However, compared with feature-based methods, response-based methods ignore the signals from the intermediate layers of teachers, which are proven to be important in deep and thin neural networks~\cite{DBLP:journals/corr/RomeroBKCGB14} and lead to lower upper limits than feature-based methods.